 Elon Musk says Twitter is losing cash due to heavy debt and drop in advertising

-Elon Musk says Twitter is losing cash because advertising has dropped by half.
+Elon Musk has said Twitter is losing cash because advertising has dropped by half.

-In a reply to a tweet offering business advice, Mr Musk tweeted on Saturday: “We’re still negative cash flow, due to (about a) 50% drop in advertising revenue plus heavy debt load.
+In a reply to a tweet offering business advice, the billionaire tweeted on Saturday: “We’re still negative cash flow, due to (about a) 50% drop in advertising revenue plus heavy debt load.

 “Need to reach positive cash flow before we have the luxury of anything else.”

-Ever since he took over Twitter in a $44 billion deal last autumn, Mr Musk has tried to reassure advertisers concerned about the ousting of top executives, widespread lay-offs and a different approach to content moderation.
+Ever since he took over Twitter in a 44 billion US dollar (£33.6 billion) deal last autumn, Mr Musk has tried to reassure advertisers concerned about the ousting of top executives, widespread lay-offs and a different approach to content moderation.

 Some high-profile users who had been banned were allowed back on the site.